vrishankp/HistoricAR/README.md

 ## Relevant files

 Our final, integrated, working version is in the final_demo directory.
 The important files are:
-- targets.mind: Store the target images onto which 3D models are overlayed on.
+- finalDemo.mind: Store the target images onto which 3D models are overlayed on.
 - .gltf/.glb files: These files contain the 3D models which can be used.
-Any new 3D model that needs to be added should be added in this file format
+Any new 3D model that needs to be added should be added in this file format.
-- Index.html: Contains the main code for the AR functionality and within this file is a script tag containing the javascript for the video and audio logic.
+- index.html: Contains the main code for the AR functionality, and within this file is a script tag containing the javascript for the video and audio logic.
+- All other HTML files in this folder have isolated versions of the features present in index.html.

-If you need to add a new target image, add it to targets.mind and index.html and make sure the new 3D model is overlayed on the corresponding index.
-The index of the image in targets.mind should correspond to the index on index.html
+If you need to add a new target image, create a new .mind file by using this Image Targets Compiler tool provided by MindAR: https://hiukim.github.io/mind-ar-js-doc/tools/compile/, adding the images in the desired order.
+In index.html, make sure the new 3D model is attached to the corresponding index.
+The index of the image in the .mind file should correspond to the index on index.html.

 ## How to use HistoricAR

-1. Visit a historic site
+1. Visit a supported historic site
 2. Scan the QR code at the site
 3. Point your camera at the location
 4. Enjoy the Augment Reality Experience